maliprakashdatta/jdbc-connection-bank-management-system/README.md

 Java Database Connectivity (JDBC) is a Java API that manages connecting and executing queries with databases.
 It is a part of the Java Standard Edition platform, from Oracle Corporation.
 JDBC allows you to connect to a database, execute SQL queries, and retrieve results.

 <h3>Key Components of JDBC</h3>
-JDBC Drivers: JDBC drivers are required to establish communication with a database.
+<h5>JDBC Drivers:</h5> JDBC drivers are required to establish communication with a database.
 There are four types of JDBC drivers:

 Type 1: JDBC-ODBC Bridge Driver
 Type 2: Native-API Driver